More

 2. Prepare Your Workspace: Choose a distraction-free environment.
 Gather all necessary resources; you need to have all your tools within your reach.

 3. Dive into the First Task: Start working on the outline task.
-Let your natural focus guide the duration but don’t forget to set a countdown timer to keep track of your profess.
+Let your natural focus guide the duration but don’t forget to set a countdown timer to keep track of your progress.
 You can use the /timer command to quickly timer a timer in Taskade.

 1. Monitor Your Engagement: Pay attention to your concentration and energy levels.
 If you find yourself losing focus or getting tired, that’s a sign to take a break.